tegacodes/speculative-bureaucracy/README.md

 	* Make a critical css intervention, editing in the browser or otherwise.
 Take a screen shot, and bring to class.
 	* Make a content intervention on a website of your choice, either editing the html, using a tool like clonezone or otherwise.
 Take a screenshot and come ready to discuss.
 	* Bring in one critical/creative browser extension you've found in your own personal research.
-	* Consider a concept for a simple extension.
+	* Use these experiments to consider a concept for a simple extension.

 **Day 2**

+* Homework review and discussion
 * Lecture: Creative Strategies.
 But what does it do?
-* Homework review and discussion
 * Lab 2: Browser add-ons.
 * Project exercise/studio